-Prime Minister Boris Johnson announced last night that the UK will be forced into another full lockdown, with non-essential shops closing and people being told to stay indoors.
+Prime Minister Boris Johnson announced in January that the UK will be forced into another full lockdown, with non-essential shops closing and people being told to stay indoors.

 But what do the rules mean for motorcycle enthusiasts?

 - John McGuinness awarded MBE for services to motorcycling